Robert M. Pirsig: Career

 In 1958, he became a professor at Montana State University in Bozeman, and taught creative writing courses for two years.
 He was friends with Bob DeWeese and Gennie DeWeese there.
 Shortly thereafter he taught at the University of Illinois at Chicago.

 Pirsig's major published work consists of two books: the better known Zen and the Art of Motorcycle Maintenance (1974) and its follow up Lila: An Inquiry into Morals (1991).

-In the mid to late 1960's, Pirsig was working as a technical writer for Northern Pump (which became Northern Ordinance).
+In the mid- to late 1960s, Pirsig was working as a technical writer for Northern Pump (which became Northern Ordinance).
 In 1968, he had the idea to write an essay about how he went about fixing motorcycles and how it related to what he knew about Zen religious ideas.
 This grew into a synopsis for the novel.
 Pirsig had difficulty finding a publisher at this stage, pitching the idea for his book to 121 different publishers.
 He sent them a cover letter along with two sample pages; twenty two of which responded favourably.
-William Morrow and Company gave Pirsig a US $3000 advance for the project.
+William Morrow and Company gave Pirsig a US$3000 advance for the project.
 In July 1968, he went on the road trip, with his son Chris, that greatly informed the book.

 Pirsig took nearly four years to complete Zen and the Art of Motorcycle Maintenance, writing most of the book while living above a shoe store in south Minneapolis, while working as a tech writer for Honeywell.
 Ultimately, an editor at William Morrow accepted the finished manuscript; Zen and the Art of Motorcycle Maintenance was published in 1974.
 Pirsig's publisher's internal recommendation stated, "This book is brilliant beyond belief, it is probably a work of genius, and will, I'll wager, attain classic stature."
 The book is an exploration of Pirsig's particular concept of quality, and how it relates to reality.
 Ostensibly a first-person narrative based on a motorcycle trip he and his young son Chris had taken from Minneapolis to San Francisco, it is an exploration of the underlying metaphysics of Western culture.
 He also gives the reader a short summary of the history of philosophy, including his interpretation of the philosophy of Aristotle as part of an ongoing dispute between universalists, admitting the existence of universals, and the Sophists, opposed by Socrates and his student Plato.
 Pirsig finds in quality a special significance and common ground between Western and Eastern world views.
-Pirsig described the development of his ideas and writing his book in a lecture at the Minneapolis College of Art and Design on May 20, 1974 (archived on YouTube).
+Pirsig described the development of his ideas and writing his book in a lecture at the Minneapolis College of Art and Design on May 20, 1974.

 Roberts Shoes on the corner of Chicago and Lake in Minneapolis, where Pirsig lived while writing Zen and the Art of Motorcycle Maintenance.

 In his book review, George Steiner compared Pirsig's writing to Dostoevsky, Broch, Proust, and Bergson, stating that "the assertion itself is valid ... the analogies with Moby-Dick are patent".

 Pirsig was vice-president of the Minnesota Zen Meditation Center from 1973 to 1975 and also served on the board of directors.